zekicaneksi/Bomchess/README.md

 The `SECRET` for sessions in `app/backend/.env` file must be changed.

 The ports of backend, frontend and database can be changed in `app/front_end/.env` and in `app/backend/.env` environment files.

-Because backend listens on a different port, when making AJAX requests from the create-react-app those requests need to be proxied.<br>
-To proxy them, this line is added to the create-react-app's package.json file (`app/front_end/package.json`); <br>
-`"proxy": "http://localhost:4001"` The port, must be the backend's ```API_PORT``` port.

 Setting up a google cloud project for google auth;
 - Create a project in `Google Cloud Developer Console`